Mato Grosso campaign: Brazilian counter-offensive

 Brazilian expedition to Mato Grosso: Encampment of the Expeditionary Division in the virgin forests of Goiás.

 Brazil sent an expedition to fight the invaders in Mato Grosso.
 A column of 2,780 men led by Colonel Manuel Pedro Drago left the town of Uberaba in Minas Gerais in April 1865, and crossed the Apa River into Paraguay in April 1867.
 In January 1867, Colonel Carlos de Morais Camisão had assumed command of the column after the deaths of Drago and Galvão.
 The column numbered 1,907 men by April.

 President Solano López sent the 21st Cavalry Regiment to Concepción to reinforce the cavalry under the command of Martin Urbieta.
-Despite winning the Battle of Baiende, Colonel Camisão was forced to retreat due to lack of supplies, which further reduced his force to 578 men.
+Despite winning the Battle of Baiende and Battle of Nhandipá, Colonel Camisão was forced to retreat due to lack of supplies, which further reduced his force to 578 men.
 Though he died of cholera along the way, the remnants of his force reached Canuto on 11 June.